Epson EH-TW5650 gaming & home cinema projector review

 The long-lasting lamp means you can view a movie a day for up to 11 years before it requires changing.
 In normal mode, the lamp life is 4,500 hours.
 This increases to 7,500 hours in economy mode.

 As you might expect, the onboard 10W speaker is handy whether your watching sports or TV outside and don’t fancy moving speakers.
-It’s also ideal if you haven’t yet invested in an AV receiver and a 5.1 surround sound speaker set-up.
+It’s also ideal if you haven’t yet invested in an AV receiver and the best 5.1 speaker package.

 Setting up the Epson EH-TW5650 is straight forward.
 It only projects forward and so you can’t use it for rear projection.
 That said, it does support two positions.
 You can place it on a table, and use the adjustable front leg to angle it up towards the screen or use the best projector ceiling mount.